What does the survey comprise?

 Checking and correction methods

 Developments in prices are calculated on the basis of a package of goods and services.
-Each item in this package is assigned a weight that reflects how important it is in the consumption pattern of the residents of the Dutch Caribbean.
-The weighting factors of the various items in the CPI are determined on the basis of the Budget survey of the Netherlands Antilles held in 2004/2005.
-In addition, external sources are also used.
-At the highest level of aggregation weights are equal for the three islands, at more detailed levels they differ between the islands.
+Each item in this package is assigned a weight that reflects how important it is in the consumption pattern of the residents on Bonaire, St Eustatius and Saba.
+The weighting factors of the various items in the CPI were initially determined on the basis of the Budget survey of the Netherlands Antilles held in 2004/2005.
+Since 2014 the weighting factors are based on the Budget survey held on Bonaire, St Eustatius and Saba in 2013.
+In 2018 the weightings of the product groups have been adjusted for the new index series 2017=100.
+This was done by recalculating the average consumption expenditure by households in 2013 according to price levels of 2017.
+The weights differ between the islands.

 Quality of the results?